Turboscient/From-Elm-To-Redux-TypeScript/README.md

 }
 ```

-Elm's Msg and Update system are translated into Redux reducers; this updates the state, such that state => state.sequel | state => state
+Elm's Msg and Update system are translated into Redux reducers; this updates the state, such that state => state.sequel or state => state

 ```
 const initialState: videogame = superMarioBros;